electron/electron/docs/api/webview-tag.md

 ```

 A `string` which is a comma separated list of strings which specifies the web preferences to be set on the webview.
-The full list of supported preference strings can be found in [BrowserWindow](browser-window.md#new-browserwindowoptions).
+The full list of supported preference strings can be found in [BrowserWindow](browser-window.md#new-browserwindowoptions)
+in addition to `transparent`.

 The string follows the same format as the features string in `window.open`.
 A name by itself is given a `true` boolean value.
 A preference can be set to another value by including an `=`, followed by the value.
 Special values `yes` and `1` are interpreted as `true`, while `no` and `0` are interpreted as `false`.

+#### `transparent`

+A `boolean` that when set to `true` gives the guest page a transparent background.
+Default is `true`.

+**Note:** When this preference is enabled, the text color of the guest page will change depending on it's
+color scheme but the background will remain transparent.

 ### `enableblinkfeatures`